scchess/Qualimap/doc/analysis.rst

     *Reads alignment*

-    The assignment of read counts per-category: mapped to genes, ambiguous, without any feature etc.
+    The assignment of read counts per-category: aligned to genes or without any feature (intronic and intergenic).
+By default only unique alignments are counted.
+Additionally number of non-unique alignments is reported as well as number of ambiguous alignments and unmapped reads.

     *Transcript coverage profile*